 Kanheri Caves are included in the following lists:

-- A Note on Inscriptions in Bombay, Maharashtra State Gazetteers, visited in 23rd April 2010.
+- A Note on Inscriptions in Bombay, Maharashtra State Gazetteers, visited in the 23rd April 2010.